 - Check if the search filter exists as per – books, CDs, magazines, videos, and software or all of them.

-- Check if the search system has either enter button functionality or ‘magnify” glass button to perform a search query.
+- Check if the search system has either enter button functionality or the ‘magnify” glass button to perform a search query.

 - Check if the profile search has the results listed as a table with profile information containing member info.